|

 property of the simulation and to automate the running of

-simulations, e.g. for parameter sweeps or optimisation.
+simulations, e.g. for optimisation.

 The underlying calculation method is to discretise a given 3D